 How to Find an Apartment in China

-1. Online Search: There are many websites for apartment rentals in China.
+Alternatively, there are many Chinese language websites for apartment rentals in China.
 Here are a few of the options:

 Most of these websites are all in Chinese, so I suggest you use translators like Google Translate.
 Finding an apartment in China using these websites is actually the fastest, cheapest and easiest way to find a place to live.
 However, it comes with many risks including scams, like if the apartment is way too good to be true, it’s probably a scam.
 Of course, not all of those great deals are scams.
 It may be best to look for an apartment online, create a shortlist of potential apartments, and personally visit them to ensure they match expectations.

 If you’re already in China, the best way to look for an apartment is to hit the streets.
 If you’re moving to China to work or study, scout out places near your workplace or school for an apartment.
 This may be a tiring option to hunt for an apartment but it is the most effective way to find what suits you.
 If you have a Chinese friend that can accompany you on your apartment-hunting, then good.
 If you don’t, you can always ask people nearby where to look for apartments.
 Fret not, most apartments for rent in China have a signage in English that says “Apartment” or “Apartment for Lease/Rent.”
 There are different types of apartments you might stumble upon, like the regular ones, high-end apartment complexes, villa communities and traditional Chinese housing.
 Each of these apartments offers different amenities and utilities – make sure to check them all out to narrow down your options.
 Basically, an ideal apartment should be near your workplace/school, well-maintained and reasonably priced.
 Once you’ve found the apartment you like, contact the landlord and discuss contracts.